Anglia Railways: Depot

 Anglia Railways' fleet was maintained at Crown Point TMD in Norwich.

-Demise
+Franchise reorganisation

-In 2002, as part of a franchise reorganisation by the Strategic Rail Authority, it was announced that the Anglia Railways franchise would be merged into the Greater Anglia franchise.
+In 2002, as part of a franchise reorganisation by the Strategic Rail Authority, it was announced that the Anglia franchise would be merged into a new Greater Anglia franchise.
 Having missed out on pre-qualifying for the Greater Anglia franchise, FirstGroup purchased GB Railways in August 2003.

-In December 2003, the Strategic Rail Authority awarded the Greater Anglia franchise to National Express with the services operated by Anglia Railways transferring to One on 1 April 2004.
+In December 2003, the Strategic Rail Authority awarded the new Greater Anglia franchise to National Express, with the services operated by Anglia Railways transferring to the One brand on 1 April 2004.